 It’s good to see that you have retained Maths as a subject because it can not only fetch you huge marks with sincere practice, but is extremely helpful in Physics as well (mainly Calculus and Vectors).

 How to Study Class 12 Maths If Preparing for NEET?

-You may follow the following tips to study Maths as a NEET aspirant:
+You may follow the below preparation tips to study Maths as a NEET aspirant:

 - NCERT/ Class Textbook: Practice each and every sum of your textbook at least twice.
 At the beginning of the session, try to attempt every sum and mark all those questions (either the ones which were really difficult or the ones you found difficult) which you would like to practice again.
 At the end of the session, simply scan through the book and even practicing only those selected sums will give you a high level of confidence.
 Pro-Tip: More questions can be expected from the Solved examples and Miscellaneous.